opitt/advent-of-code-2021/README.md

 ## Day 8 ##
 _General_
 * After a brain heavy day, part 2 was too hard.
 Will need some rest to enjoy the next days of AoC

+## Day 9 ##
+_General_
+* Today feels better.
+Managed to solve both parts in reasonable time.
+The challenge was to debug the recursive algorithm and trace the changes in the big map.
+The instructions were not really clear ... which caused some delays.

+_Python_
+* Used **math.prod**